 2014: The Camp was put up for sale by the United Methodist Church.

-2015: 125 years after the first efforts to establish a recreational spot, local owners purchase the Camp to preserve it for future generations.
+2015: 125 years after the first efforts to establish a recreational spot, Camp Galilee LLC purchase the Camp to preserve it for future generations.

 CAMP GALILEE INCORPORATED | 899 E. Martin St. | El Dorado Springs, MO 64744 | (417) 876-7490

 Camp Galilee Mission Called by God, inspired by His Word, to train up and lead young people to Christ.
 Camp Galilee is a non-profit, non-denominational camping and retreat center located in El Dorado Springs, Missouri.
 The Camp's nearly 200-acre site is open year-round for retreats, reunions, weddings and much more.
-During warmer months Galilee offers a variety of camps for all ages, different types of groups and specific interest areas.